p-toni/agentx/docs/reproducibility.md

 A Markdown report summarises aggregate statistics and per-run outcomes.
 This report is archived on every CI run so regressions become visible immediately.

+## Concurrency

+By default the runner enables deterministic scheduling (`--deterministic`).
+Each container is pinned to a single logical CPU (`--cpus=1` and `--cpuset-cpus=0`) and we export guard rails per runtime:

+- `UV_THREADPOOL_SIZE=1` and `NODE_OPTIONS=--no-experimental-require-module` for Node;
+- `GOMAXPROCS=1` for Go; `-XX:ActiveProcessorCount=1` for Java;
+- `PYTHONHASHSEED=0` for Python.

+Every execution also receives `AGENT_CLOCK_FILE`, `AGENT_EXECUTION_MODE`, and `AGENT_DETERMINISTIC=1`.
+Agents can opt in to fully deterministic timers/RNG by loading the lightweight shims:

+- Node: `node -r @deterministic-agent-lab/runtime-node/register app.js`
+- Python: `python -m dal_runtime app.py`

+These preloads install a virtual clock, seeded PRNG, and deterministic timer scheduler.
+During recording they emit `clock.json` ticks (per runtime source) which are replayed to enforce identical event ordering.
+The runner persists those ticks in the trace bundle so replays can verify byte-for-byte output stability.